 By removing the under bed feed and central duckfoot arrangement, the central column is dedicated solely to structural stability, required to ensure even distribution of effluent through v-notch channels in all flow and weather conditions.
 Innovative flow distribution within the central console then provides further control, diverting excessive flows away from the central paddlewheels, ensuring rotation speed is controlled within a tight band.

-Finally, in the absence of centrifugal force, the variable section distribution channel maximises the moment of flow reaching the outer bed to ensure an even distribution of flow across the bed.
+Finally, in the absence of centrifugal force, the variable section distribution channel maximises the velocity of flow reaching the outer bed to ensure an even distribution of flow across the bed.

-Retrofitted by itself, or in conjunction with a wider package of system optimisation, the McGill Distributor can achieve better effluent quality without departing from the trickling filter zero energy tradition.
+Retrofitted by itself, or in conjunction with a wider package of system optimisation, the McGill Distributor can achieve better filter bed performance without departing from the trickling filter zero energy tradition.